Tom-v-G/Tom-v-G/README.md

 ### Hi there 👋

-I am an AI engineer interested in:
- - scripting
- - optimizing code for GPU
- - anything AI really

-🌱 I’m currently learning
- - Langchain
- - Rust
- - Vulkan
+I am an AI engineer who is interested in studying both the theoretical foundations and the practical application of AI technology.
+I am passionate about developing sustainable AI solutions that address societal challenges, while continuining to learn and improve my skillset.

+You can find my work on applying Structured State Space Models to partially observable reinforcement learning environments [here](https://github.com/Tom-v-G/SSMs-for-PO-RL) and mmy simple vulkan based rendering engine [here](https://github.com/Tom-v-G/Vulkan-Rendering-Engine).

 <!--
 **Tom-v-G/Tom-v-G** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.